 “The nice healthy way to approach this is I want to prove it with the first 10 of season four – prove it to ourselves, to production, to the network – that it’s so easy that we’ll earn additional episodes.”

-We imagine that the original cast will return for season 4, with Justin Roiland voicing both Rick Sanchez and Morty Smith and Chris Parnell taking on the role of Morty’s father, Jerry.
-Spencer Grammer is tipped to be back as Morty’s sister Summer and, of course, it wouldn’t be complete without Sarah Chalke voicing Rick’s daughter, Beth.
+The whole main cast returned for season 4, with Justin Roiland voicing both Rick Sanchez and Morty Smith and Chris Parnell taking on the role of Morty’s father, Jerry.
+Spencer Grammer is back as Morty’s sister Summer and, of course, it wouldn’t be complete without Sarah Chalke voicing Rick’s daughter, Beth.

 We're expecting all of them back for the fifth, but there's been no specific confirmation of that.

 Watch the best Rick and Morty shorts

 The gap between the two halves of season four was frustrating, but it did bring a few bonuses: some great Rick and Morty shorts, which have now continued after the end of season 5.

 The first was the actually-sort-of-amazing Pringles ad for the Super Bowl created by the Rick and Morty team: